monash-human-power/data-acquisition-system/DAS/README.md

 <br/>

 ## [V3 MQTT Recorder](/DAS/das/V3_mqtt_recorder.py)
-The command line tool allows for mqtt messages on any topic to be logged and recorded to a csv file.
-The saved csv files will be stored in the `das/csv_data`.
+The command line tool allows for mqtt messages on any topic to be logged and recorded to a mysql file.

 ### Usage
 ```